quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 the stream state.
 For example, an application layer that moves data into transport and simultaneously ends the stream, can log `fin_set`.
-As another example, a transport layer that has received an instruction to reset a stream can indicate this to the application layer using `reset_stream`.
+As another example, a transport layer that has received an instruction to reset a stream can indicate this to the application layer using `stream_reset`.
 In both cases, the `raw.length` field can be omitted or have a zero value.

 This event is only for data in QUIC streams.
 For data in QUIC Datagram Frames,